Why is summer reading so important?

 Yes, Summer Reading and regular library volunteers are eligible to participate.

-What happens if I lose my Passport or Punch Card?
+What happens if I lose my game card?

-Don’t worry—every time you come in for a stamp, a volunteer or staff member enters your accomplishments into our system.
-That way if you accidently lose your Passport or Punch card, we can get you a new one right where you left off.
-Be advised that we will not be tracking your reading log.
+Don’t worry – when you come in the first, fifth, or tenth time, a volunteer or staff member enters your accomplishments into our system.
+That way, if you accidentally lose your game card, we can get you a new one right where you left off.

 What happens if I’m going on vacation for the summer or moving away?